rjbs/rjbs.github.io/_posts/2025-06-30-rjbs-in-rio-part-i.md

 Also notable: the ice cream.
 Breno pointed at the menu -- and I'm sorry to say I didn't get a photo!
 "On the right," he said, "are all the boring flavors you know.
 Chocolate, vanilla, mint.
 Who cares?
-On the *right*, though, it's all fruit flavors, and I won't bother translating, because you don't have words in English for any of these.
+On the *left*, though, it's all fruit flavors, and I won't bother translating, because you don't have words in English for any of these.
 They're all South American fruits."
 I had [jaboticaba](https://en.wikipedia.org/wiki/Jabuticaba).
 The ice cream was very